Posted August 1, 2016 by Heather S. Haseley

 The Educational Technology Teaching Fellows (ETTF) at Northwestern University is a collaborative group of like-minded instructors dedicated to exploring blended learning opportunities using Canvas.
 Faculty from many of Northwestern’s schools and with varying levels of familiarity with educational technology tools meet monthly to explore how new tools or approaches might help them enhance their teaching.

-Fellows complete a pedagogical experiment with the support of the Northwestern Information Technology Faculty Support Services (FSS) team.
-FSS support staff will collaborate with faculty as they try out innovations in their teaching.
-Each faculty member or group of faculty will have his or her own dedicated FSS mentor and receive personalized help.
+Fellows complete a pedagogical experiment with the support of the Northwestern IT Services and Support's Teaching and Learning Technologies team (TLT).
+TLT support staff will collaborate with faculty as they try out innovations in their teaching.
+Each faculty member or group of faculty will have his or her own dedicated TLT mentor and receive personalized help.

 What is involved in being an ETTF fellow?
 As a fellow you will: